openconnectivity/IOTivity-setup/Readme.md

               |              |             --- script contains the device type,
                --------------                  change the argument to change the device type.
                      |
-                     | initial code        --- in iotivity tree, to build
+                     | initial code        --- in iotivity classic tree, to build
                      v                     --- introspection/security files
                --------------                  in the iotivity executable folder
               |              |